fredbi/wrappable-errors/README.md

 Wrappable errors allow programs to handle nested errors.

-It is largely inspired from `github.com/pkg/errors`, and may also be used as a standin for the standard library's `errors`
+It is largely inspired from `github.com/pkg/errors`, and may be used as a standin for the standard library's `errors`

-The main difference with the standard libray error is the new method `Wrap(error)` which makes it easier than `fmt.Errorf("...%w")` to reason with static error values and error types.
+The main difference with the standard libray is the new method `Wrap(error)` which makes it easier than `fmt.Errorf("...%w")` to reason with static error values and error types.